 This check monitors the state of any Windows Service and submits a service check to Datadog.

-windows_service.yaml in the Agent’s
+windows_service.d/conf.yaml file in the

 init_config: instances: - host: . # dot means localhost # username: <REMOTESERVER>\<REMOTEUSER> # if 'host' is a remote host # password: <PASSWORD> # list at least one service to monitor services: # - wmiApSrv

 Provide service names as they appear in services.msc’s properties field (e.g.